heliohackweek/AIA_acceleration/README.md

 _2020/08/12_

 ---
 This informal document serves as a brief(?) introduction to our hackweek project: **accelerating AIApy**.
-This document will identify the code bottlenecks and propose some possible strategies for further improvement.
-There are two routines that we will be working on: "aia_prep" and PSF deconvolution.
+This document will identify some code bottlenecks and propose possible strategies for acceleration.
+There are two routines that we will mainly be working on: "aia_prep" and PSF deconvolution.

 **tl;dr: Possible paths to take**:
 * AIA Prep (Level 1-> Level 1.5 data)